jackhen124/JavaDithering/README.md

 run it by following these steps:

-1) cd to JavaDithering
+1) download project, open command prompt and cd inside of src/
 2) javac App.java
 3) App.java inputImageFileLocation ditheringAlgorithm outputImageFileLocation

-Example arguments that will work: App.java birds.png jarvis result 3
+Example arguments that will work: java App.java birds.png jarvis result

-you can use "birds.png" as inputImageFileLocation run with one of the example images saved in the project.
+you can use "birds.png" or "dog.png" as inputImageFileLocation to run with one of the example images saved in the project, or you can save another image inside src/images to use that image

 ditheringAlgorithm choices are "stucki", "jarvis", and "floydsteinberg"

-if no outputImageFileLocation is specified, or if outputImageFileLocation is "result", it will save the result within the project to src\images\result.png
+if outputImageFileLocation is "result", it will save the result within the project to src\images\result.png

 there is also a 4th optional argument to change the color pallete. the options are:
 4 = blue, green, red, violet, yellow, aqua